ChaoFu-imu/PassiveSeisEnvD/README.md

 ##  Overview

-**SeisPipe‑DBMA** is an end‑to‑end earthquake location pipeline designed for dense seismic networks.
+**PassiveSeisEnvD** is an end‑to‑end earthquake location pipeline designed for dense seismic networks.
 It integrates:

 - **DBMANet** – A deep‑learning phase picker based on Dilated Convolutions and Bidirectional Mamba, achieving high sensitivity for P and S arrivals.
 - **GaMMA** – A Gaussian Mixture Model‑based associator that robustly links picks to events.